juhasev/sample-ninja-help/dynamic-profiling-page.md

 - You cannot target questions that already contain conditions as this would result into nested conditional structure.
 - You cannot place conditions on questions that are already used in conditions in other questions.
 Same reason as above.

 > If you turn off dynamic profiling for a question that is used to conditionally display other question a warning will be produced.
-If you abort no changed will be maybe but if you proceed condition on the other questions will be automatically removed.
+If you abort no changes will be maybe but if you proceed condition on the other questions will be automatically removed.